webplatform/docs/tutorials/offline/index.md

 {{Byline}}
 {{Summary_Section|Mobile users expect to have the ability to open an app and interact with it, no matter if they have a connection.

-`AppCache` provides a solution that allows you to cache your entire app on a user's device.
+AppCache provides a solution that allows you to cache your entire app on a user's device.
 This allows your app to continue working even when the user is offline.
-When the user is connected, `AppCache` will also make the app load faster by minimizing the number of requests made to your server.
+When the user is connected, AppCache will also make the app load faster by minimizing the number of requests made to your server.

-In addition to the benefits offered by `AppCache`, modern browsers allow storing of a user's app specific data, for example their high scores in a game, via `localStorage`.
+In addition to the benefits offered by AppCache, modern browsers allow storing of a user's app specific data, for example their high scores in a game, via localStorage.
 Using these two features enables your app to work in an offline state.

 Gmail, for example, uses both of these features so that you can continue to read your emails, even on a plane.